flare-foundation/docs/docs/user/staking/staking-cli.md

         If you want to stake to somebody else's validator, you can:

-        * See the list of current validators on [flaremetrics.io](https://flaremetrics.io/validators).
+        * Obtain a list of current validators from any of the tools listed in [the Staking page](./index.md).
-            Remember to add `NodeID-` before the ID shown on the page.
+            Remember to add the `NodeID-` prefix if it is missing from the listed ID.
         * Use `flare-stake-tool info validators` to get a JSON list of all validators.

     * The desired staking **start time** and **end time**.

-        When staking to an existing validator, both these times must be inside the period when the validator is active, which you can find on [flaremetrics.io](https://flaremetrics.io/validators) or again using `flare-stake-tool info validators`.
+        When staking to an existing validator, both these times must be inside the period when the validator is active, which you can find in the lists of any of the above tools, or using `flare-stake-tool info validators`.

         You need to provide these times as a [UNIX timestamp](https://en.wikipedia.org/wiki/Unix_time), so you might need to use an online conversion tool like [Epoch Converter](https://epochconverter.com) or the Linux `date` command.